Here’s your back to school shopping list of Dollar Tree teacher supplies including what TO purchase and what to stay away from!

 5. Playdoh– Again, I’m a brand snob when it comes to modeling dough.
 I’ve never had a good experience with dollar store dough.
 It’s generally dry and crumbly and doesn’t have a very long shelf life in my classroom.
 If I purchase play-doh, it’s the name brand stuff.
 But in all honesty, I prefer a good homemade dough recipe to any store-bought kind.
 In fact, here’s my favorite recipe!

-What are you favorite dollar store finds?
+What are you favorite Dollar Tree Teacher Supplies?
 And what do you avoid?
 Leave me some ideas in the comments!

 Join the newsletter